-The market for legal case management software is overcrowded.
-So, how do you to know which supplier is right for you?
+The market for legal matter management software is overcrowded.
+So, how do you know which supplier is right for you?
 How do you differentiate between the, ahem… “nonsense” and the no-nonsense suppliers?

-Before you look at the plethora of suppliers, you need to take a long, hard look at yourself, your firm and your client base.
+However, before you investigate the plethora of suppliers, you need to take a long, hard look at yourself, your firm and your client base.

 With those boxes ticked, you’ll very quickly find your practice becomes more efficient and profitable.

 Examine what the software provider offers to supply carefully.
 Perhaps you won’t need all the functionality of their system but there is a basic shopping list that should determine your minimum requirements from them: